heritai/shiftwise-scheduling-dashboard/README.md

 ### Limitations
 -   **Simplified Constraints:** Real-world scheduling often involves a more extensive and complex set of rules and dependencies.
 -   **Synthetic Data:** The provided data is illustrative; actual employee data would be more nuanced, diverse, and dynamic.
--   **Single Location Focus:** Currently designed for single-location optimization; multi-location capabilities or network-wide optimization are not included.
+-   **Single Location Focus:** Currently designed for single-location optimization; multi-location capabilities or network-wide optimization are not implemented.
 -   **Static Demand:** Demand forecasts are static; real-time demand updates or dynamic adjustments are not integrated.

 ## 🤝 Contributing